robertsdotpm/p2pd/docs/source/python/pipes.rst

 Only stream readers are 'asynchronous' e.g. you can await 'draining' a writer or await a reader - while there is no such equivalent for UDP.
 It's all very **inconvenient**.
-Wouldn't it be great if you could use asychnronous awaits for UDP and TCP?
+Wouldn't it be great if you could use asynchronous awaits for UDP and TCP?
 Further: wouldn't it be great if you modelled interactions in such a way that the same code would work for both?